Rent out apartments in Germany

 -

-Joachim is looking for apartment, house or room for rent in Chemnitz, Germany
+Ahmad is looking for apartment or room for rent in Paderborn, Germany

 - Huslejeudspil: 700 EUR